First deployment

 workloads: {}

-This deployment manifest format is purpose built to enable to deploy basically any application or resource.
-It provides the right abstraction level to create infrastructure with the „what“ and leave the „how“ to the platform engineer that encoded this concern into the module that you’re calling.
-Let’s do that now by executing
+The deployment manifest format is purpose built to enable to deploy basically any application or resource.
+It provides the right abstraction level to create infrastructure with the “what” and leave the “how” to the platform engineer that encoded this concern into the module that the Orchestrator will be using.
+The next deployment steps will expand the manifest.

 More resources

-Let’s deploy something for real and also add some infrastructure.
-On the first shot we’re going to deploy an application directly to the Kubernetes cluster where the runner is scheduled and add a database to it.
-For that, you can create a manifest2.yaml with the following content
+In this step we are going to deploy a containerized application directly to the Kubernetes cluster where the runner is scheduled and add an in-cluster database to it.

 workloads: